 If a file requires your review, you'll see a tab at the bottom of the diff to mark the file as reviewed and automatically advanced to the next file to review.

 As you decrease the width of the browser window, the diff will convert from a side-by-side view to a unified view and vice-versa.
 Also, the code will automatically be wrapped at a reasonable, round number of columns proportional to the window width.
 (Lines that are wrapped get a thick vertical bar on the left side.)

-You can override this behavior using the small caret in the top right corner of every diff:
+You can override this behavior to shrink or expand the view using the small caret in the top right corner of every diff:

 Drag the caret to manually set the number of columns at which to wrap code.
 If you do, Reviewable will always use this margin and show a side-by-side diff only if your window is wide enough.
 Click Auto to revert line wrapping control back to Reviewable.
 Finally, in either state, you can toggle on Single to force a unified diff view even if the window is wide enough to fit two columns.

 All of these settings are personal but global across all files, PRs, and repos.

 Reviewable will automatically collapse sections of the diff with no meaningful changes and no discussions.
 You can selectively expand these collapsed sections in a number of ways: